Ram-On: History

 Ram-On was founded in 1953 by children of families from moshavim around Israel.
-They originally settled in Nurit on the Gilboa mountain, but in 1961 the community moved from Gilboa mountain to the present-day location of Ram-On.
-The moshav is named after Ram On Paldi, one of the founders of the community, who was killed in southern Israel in 1957.
+They originally settled in Nurit on the Gilboa mountain, but in 1961, the community moved from Gilboa mountain to the present-day location of Ram-On.
+The moshav is named after Ram On Paldi, one of the founders of the community, who was killed in battle near Kerem Shalom in 1957.

 Economy

 There is a factory in the moshav that manufactures thermoplastic materials.